State Fairgrounds, Raleigh NC - 10am - 5pm, Saturday Dec. 2nd, 2017

 The Lucia procession and other Scandinavian Christmas traditions will be the focus of the annual Scandinavian Christmas Fair on December 2nd, at the State Fairgrounds in Raleigh.

-The event features cultural exhibits and demonstrations, Scandinavian folk dance performances, live Scandinavian music and other entertainment.
+The event features Scandinavian folk dancing, live Scandinavian music and other entertainment.
 Traditional and modern handicrafts, an array of homemade Scandinavian food and extensive Scandinavian imports will be for sale.
 In addition, the Scandinavian Christmas Fair will present a colorful “fashion” show of authentic folk costumes from many regions of Sweden, Norway, Denmark and Finland.

 Why Scandinavians celebrate an Italian saint